open-formulieren/open-forms/docs/index.rst

 To get you started, you might find some of these links relevant:

 * New to Open Forms?
 Have a look at the :ref:`introduction_index`
+* Want to make the most out of Open Forms?
+Read the :ref:`manual_index`.
 * Want to get started with Open Forms yourself?
 See :ref:`installation_index`.
 * Are you a developer?
 Head over to :ref:`developers_index`!